 Starling Tan is a composer, arranger & remote session musician based in Australia.
-With a style described as warm, expressive and emotive, she has composed for indie games including Loch Mess and Wrong Number.
+With a style described as warm, expressive and emotive, she has composed for indie games including Loch Mess, Wrong Number and is currently working on upcoming games Flower Knight Hú Dié and Signy and Mino (with Winged Souls).
 Her compositional process involves drawing together different threads to tell a story through instrumentation, melodic motif and tone colour.

 As a recording artist, Starling combines technical skill with a passion for exploring the expressive and timbral potential of acoustic instruments.
 Supported by a masters degree in oboe performance from the Melbourne Conservatorium of Music, she records on a range of woodwinds, including the cor anglais, Irish tin whistle, recorder, ocarina and more.
 A classically trained multi-instrumentalist, she also uses cello, piano and vocals to enhance her own compositions.